artefactual/archivematica/src/dashboard/install/README.md

     - **Default:** ``

 - **`AUTH_LDAP_TLS_REQUIRE_CERT`**:
-    - **Description:** How strict to be regarding TLS cerfiticate verification.
+    - **Description:** How strict to be regarding TLS certificate verification.
 Allowed values are "never", "allow", "try", "demand", or "hard".
 Corresponds to the TLSVerifyClient OpenLDAP setting.
     - **Type:** `string`
     - **Default:** ``